-In order to create an API client, you need access to Luna with permission to manage API authorizations.
+You need access to Control Center with permission to manage API authorizations.
 If you don’t have this permission, contact an Akamai administrator within your company and ask them to create the API credentials for you.

 Create an API client

-You need to create an API client in Luna for each Akamai API you want to use.
+You need to create an API client in Control Center for each Akamai API you want to use.

-If your Luna administrator gave you credentials for the API, skip to add credential to edgerc file.
+If your Control Center administrator gave you credentials for the API, skip to add credential to edgerc file.

 Click New API client for me.